spinosigleyi/opensre/README.md

 - running scored synthetic RCA suites that check root-cause accuracy, required evidence, and adversarial red herrings [(tests/synthetic)](tests/synthetic/rds_postgres)
 - running real-world end-to-end tests across cloud-backed scenarios including Kubernetes, EC2, CloudWatch, Lambda, ECS Fargate, and Flink [(tests/e2e)](tests/e2e)

-Our goal is to build AI SRE agents on top of this, scale it to thousands of realistic infrastructure failure scenarios, and establish OpenSRE as the benchmark and training ground for AI SRE.
+Our mission is to build AI SRE agents on top of this, scale it to thousands of realistic infrastructure failure scenarios, and establish OpenSRE as the benchmark and training ground for AI SRE.

 <sup>1</sup> https://arxiv.org/abs/2310.06770